 Fire station visits are available seven days a week between 8 a.m. and 5 p.m.
 Appointments are necessary.

-Learn about the variety of educational programs SSFR offers to the public.
+Learn about the variety of educational programs SSFD offers to the public.

 The Community Affairs Office offers hands-on training primarily for businesses, in the use of fire extinguishers using a state-of-the-art fire extinguisher simulator.